supercollider/rfcs/rfcs/0002-abstract-object.md

   - reinterpret standard operations (e.g. a lift operator that lets us call methods on all objects in a collection at once)
   - simple and safe dependency mechanisms (no need for a central repository of dependants in the object class)
 - **Prototype objects** whose methods are entries in a dictionary
-  - they are equivalent to any other object ans thus fully integrate (any method can be defined dynamically, not only new names)
+  - they are equivalent to any other object and thus fully integrate (any method can be defined dynamically, not only those with new names)
   - current prototype objects using dictionaries are unsafe (a class extension to any class above Dictionary may break code)
 - **Algebraic objects** and other features
   - lazy objects that construct a call tree instead of immediately executing the received calls.